Have you accumulated more than $10,000 in foreign banks or financial institutions?

 If your answer is “yes”, you are required to submit a yearly report of your foreign bank and financial accounts to the US Department of Treasury.
 This report is commonly referred to as an FBAR (Foreign Bank Account Report).

+Form 8938 requirements explain that all U.S. residents must file.
+This excludes U.S. territories.
 Individuals and business owners with foreign assets exceeding higher thresholds may be required to file form 8938 with their federal income tax return.
-This requirement follows the much publicized Foreign Account Tax Compliance Act (FATCHA).
+This requirement follows the much-publicized Foreign Account Tax Compliance Act (FATCHA).